 We encourage our patients to be honest about their smoking habits and tobacco use so we can have a better understanding of their oral health.

 At your check-up, your dentist and hygienist will thoroughly check for signs of oral cancer, gum disease, and other issues that can cause serious problems if left unnoticed.
-If it has been more than six months since your last visit, or you have noticed changes in your oral health, schedule an appointment at any of our New Jersey practices in Jersey Shore Dentists at Century Dental in Jackson, Seaview Dental in Eatontown, or Seaview Dental Stafford in Manahawkin.
+If it has been more than six months since your last visit, or you have noticed changes in your oral health, schedule an appointment at either of our New Jersey practices in Jersey Shore Dentists at Century Dental in Jackson, Seaview Dental in Eatontown, or Seaview Dental Stafford in Manahawkin.